spammedia/MoodSwinger_fallback-skill/README.md

-## sarcasm-fallbackskill
+## polie-fallbackskill
 Fallback for when Mycroft doesn't know the answer

 Install prereq picotts with 'sudo apt-get install libttspico-utils' first!

 ## Description

-Add more sarcasm to your Mycroft now!
+Add more politeness to your Mycroft now!

 Does a couple of things:
-- It repeats the utterance with a high pitched en-GB voice through picotts
+- It repeats the utterance with a low pitched en-GB voice through picotts
-- it does a r2d2 robot-like impression,
+- it does a polite r2d2 robot-like impression,
 - it gives a remark from the dialog file.

-Edit the sarcasm dialog file to suit your own taste.
+Edit the polite dialog file to suit your own taste.

 ## Examples
 * "Hey Mycroft, blah blah blah"
-* "Hey Mycroft, start warp engines"

-But it actually works a lot better with non-existing evil skills

-* "Hey Mycroft, destroy the death star"
-* "Hey Mycroft, play global thermonuclear war"
-* "Hey Mycroft, invade england"
+* Answer: "That's a wonderful idea sir"

-* "Hey Mycroft, hack my neighbours wifi"
+* "Hey Mycroft, yada yada yada"
+* Answer: "Would you please be so kind as to repeat that?"